tripflex/cpsetup/README.md

 -v or --verbose: Verbose mode on.
 -V or --version: Displays the current version number.
 -u or --unattended: Unattended installation ( bypasses all prompts ).
+-m or --menu: Show interactive UI menu (NOT yet implimented) -r or --run: Run a specific function.
+-R or --functions: Show available functions to use with -r or --run command.
 ```